jakesomething/AxonAPI/ReadMe.md

 # LogRhythm Axon Import script for AlienVault OTX
 ## Overview
 This project is to demonstrate the ease of importing data from a free intel feed into the LogRhythm Axon platform using publically available APIs.
+This version will sort out new data to append to the Axon lists, other approaches could be taken to replace the list in the future.

 ## Requirements
 * PowerShell 7 or newer